-Your doctor may ask you to limit foods with a lot of calcium, or to not eat them at all for a while.
+Your doctor may ask you to limit foods with a lot of calcium, or not to eat them at all for a while.

 Call your doctor if you have any of these symptoms:

 Wysolmerski JJ, Insogna KL.
 The parathyroid glands, hypercalcemia, and hypocalcemia.
 In Goldman L, Ausiello D, eds.
 Cecil Medicine.
 23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007: chap 266.
+Philadelphia, PA: Saunders Elsevier; 2007: chap 266.

 Update Date 5/7/2014